Dr. Jaclyn D. Cravens

 How much do you charge for therapy?

-Therapy sessions cost $95 for an individual session and $100 per a family or couple session.
+Therapy sessions cost $110 per session.
 I am happy to discuss options for fees, as well as payment plans.
 I accept cash, checks, debit and credit cards.
-I currently do not accept insurance; however, I can provided documentation for reimbursement through your insurance.
+I currently do not accept insurance; however, I can provided documentation for reimbursement through your insurance if requested.

 How will I know you are the right therapist for me?